Rawalpindi Punjab, Pakistan Travel Guide

 Race Course Park: a green space with a jogging track and horse racing events.
 Liaquat Bagh: a historic park, known as a site of political gatherings.

 No considerable natural wonders exist within Rawalpindi city.
-Nearby Murree Hills (~1.5-2 hours drive) offer scenic viewpoints, pine forests, and cooler temperatures.
+Nearby Murree Hills (~1.5-A drive of 2 hours) offer scenic viewpoints, pine forests, and cooler temperatures.

-Offers boating and picnic spots.
+Offers watercraft activities and picnic spots.
 Easily accessible from Rawalpindi.
 No beaches exist in the area.

 Ayub National Park features a small zoo and local birdlife.
 Margalla Hills National Park (Islamabad) features diverse birdlife and some mammals.